comparing-landscapes/comparing-landscapes.github.io/index.md

 ## Important Dates

-- Deadline for Submissions: 1 February 2023
+- Deadline for Submissions: 19th February 2023
-- Notification of Acceptance: 15 February 2023
+- Notification of Acceptance: 1st of March 2023
 - There is no attendance fee

 ## Submission Instructions and Review Process